wso2/istio-apim/README.md

 ---
 ## Istio mixer adapter for WSO2 API Manager

-Using WSO2 adapter, users can validate JWT tokens along with the API subscriptions.
+Using WSO2 adapter, users can do the following.

+- Secure service with JWT and OAuth2 tokens
+- Validate API subscriptions
+- Validate scopes

 ### Installation of the mixer adapter